A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Double Dalitz decays

-The only possible double Dalitz decay of the neutral pion is $\pi^{0}\to e^{+}e^{-}e^{+}e^{-}$, other possibilities are not kinematically allowed.
-In view of the results from $\pi^{0}\to\to e^{+}e^{-}\gamma$, one may expect that the overall effect of the TFF will be again small.
-In figure~\ref{DoubleDalizpi0}, we show our results for the different contributions to the decay rate distribution as a function of the invariant mass of one dielectron pair of the direct diagram.
-Concretely, we display the curve corresponding to the direct diagram (green solid line), the curve of the contribution of the exchange diagram expressed in terms of the former dielectron invariant mass of the direct diagram\footnote{The curve of the exchange diagram expressed in its own variables would look equal as the green solid line of figure~\ref{DoubleDalizpi0}.
+The only possible double Dalitz decay of the neutral pion is $\pi^{0}\to e^{+}e^{-}e^{+}e^{-}$.
+Other possibilities are not kinematically allowed.
+In view of the results from $\pi^{0}\to e^{+}e^{-}\gamma$, one may expect that the overall effect of the TFF will be again small.
+In Fig.~\ref{DoubleDalitzpi0}, we show our results for the different contributions to the decay rate distribution as a function of the invariant mass of one dielectron pair of the direct diagram.
+Concretely, we display the curve corresponding to the direct diagram (green solid line), the curve of the contribution of the exchange diagram expressed in terms of the former dielectron invariant mass of the direct diagram\footnote{The curve of the exchange diagram expressed in its own variables would look equal to the solid green line of Fig.~\ref{DoubleDalitzpi0}.
 In this work, we have opted to show, in just one figure, all the contributions as a function of one dielectron invariant mass of the direct diagram.
-In this convention, the exchange diagram as expressed in figure~\ref{DoubleDalizpi0} has also required a MC integration.} (red dotted line), the interference term (blue dotted line) and finally the total distribution (black dotted line).

-We want to note that the contribution from both direct and exchange diagrams integrates obviously the same and that the interference is small and destructive.
-Our $\mathcal{BR}$ predictions are shown in table~\ref{pi04e} from which we corroborate that the effect of the TFF is small because the main contribution to the $\mathcal{BR}$ proceeds from the very low-momentum transferred region where we a peak emerges, as already occurred in $\pi^{0}\to e^{+}e^{-}\gamma$.
+In this convention, the exchange diagram as expressed in Fig.~\ref{DoubleDalitzpi0} has also required a MC integration.} (dotted red line), the interference term (dotted blue line) and finally the total distribution (dotted black line).
+We want to note that the contribution from both direct and exchange diagrams integrates in the same way and that the interference is small and destructive.
+Our $\mathcal{BR}$ predictions are shown in Table~\ref{pi04e}, from which we corroborate that the effect of the TFF is small because the main contribution to the $\mathcal{BR}$ proceeds from the very low-momentum transferred region where a peak emerges, as already occurred in $\pi^{0}\to e^{+}e^{-}\gamma$.
+Our results are in good agreement with current experimental measurements.
+The source of the associated error comes from the uncertainty on the low-energy parameters in Eq.~(\ref{lowenergypar}).
+Notice that the sensitivity of this decay to the variations of the double-virtual slope parameter, $b_{1,1}$, is at the fifth decimal place.
+In this sense, the high level of accuracy demanded to infer its value is unthinkable at the current level of precision.
+It is also interesting to compare with other authors' results.
+We are in good agreement with the results given in Refs.~\cite{lab36,lab41,lab53} for the direct and exchange contributions, while the result of Ref.~\cite{lab35} is about $5\%$ lower than our predictions.
+Regarding the interference term, we have a perfect agreement with Refs.~\cite{lab36,lab53} and a value about $30\%$ higher than Ref.~\cite{lab41}, while Ref.~\cite{lab35} did not consider this term.
+Comparing with previous QED estimates, we agree with Refs.~\cite{lab65,lab66} for the direct and exchange contributions.
+For the interference term the former did not consider it and the latter gave a result 5 times larger than ours.